udaykabe/vagrant-dl/README.md

 If you are having trouble, ssh'ing into your AWS instance:

-	Check AWS Security Group ingress rules for allowed IPs Assure that the public certificate on AWS is in sshrsa format
+	Check AWS Security Group ingress rules for allowed IPs Assure that the public certificate on AWS is in ssh-rsa format

 Use the -v option on ssh to get more detailed troubleshooting information: